mateuszjurewicz/notes_public/Machine Learning.md

 # target
 cs = [0, 0, 1]

-# also number of cluster members, padded at the start and end
+# also number of cluster members, padded at the start and end (doesn't seem to be used in the code)
 clusters = [0 2 1 0]
 ```